liqd/adhocracy3/docs/frontend/overview.rst

 ++++++++++

 The backend uses :ref:`websockets <api-websockets>` to notify the frontend whenever a resource changes.
-This can be use to update the UI automatically.
+This can be used to update the UI automatically.

 ..
 NOTE::